 If you’ve ever taken the Brenner freeway on vacation, then you’ve at least passed it: The Eisack Valley (Italian: Valle d’Isarco) is located south of the Brenner Pass and is named after the river Eisack.
 Here you can relax in nature, explore hiking trails, enjoy the alpine panorama or enjoy the South Tyrolean hospitality!
-I spent a few days there and brought you a few tips for the Eisacktal in South Tyrol!
+I spent a few days there and now I’ll show you my favourite tips for the Valle d’Isarco in South Tyrol!

 Apple blossom in the Eisack Valley